Close

 Why ADT is one of our Reviews Team’s top picks

 In our Reviews Team’s survey of medical alert system users, more than 60% selected “easy to set up and use” as one of the most important factors in a medical alert system.
-In that same survey, more than 96% of ADT medical alert users reported that they’ve had a good experience or are mostly satisfied with their medical alert system purchase, leaving less than 4% with a poor experience.
+In that same survey, more than 96% of ADT medical alert users reported that they’ve had a good experience or are mostly satisfied with their medical alert system purchase, leaving fewer than 4% with a poor experience.

 Pros and cons of ADT

-Cons Device range of 100–600 feet, lower than other medical alert system companies Location tracking only available with the on-the-go system Fall detection is $11 per month (average is $10 per month)
+Cons Device range of 100–600 feet, lower than many other medical alert system companies Location tracking only available with the on-the-go system Fall detection is $11 per month (average is $10 per month)

-Table 1 Comparison of ADT medical alert systems, as of April 2023
+Table 1 Comparison of ADT medical alert systems, as of December 2023

 ADT Health system